MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/Docs/Reference/FileFormats/DockerfileReference/README.md

 ### Parser directives

 ```
-syntax - enabled if Buildkit is used
+syntax: enabled if Buildkit is used
-escape - set escape character
+escape: set escape character
 ```

 ### Environment replacement

 ```
-$Var-Name OR ${Var-Name} - var replacement syntax
+$Var-Name OR ${Var-Name}: var replacement syntax

-${Var-Name:-Var-Value} - if Var-Name is not set then Var-Value will because the result
+${Var-Name:-Var-Value}: if Var-Name is not set then Var-Value will because the result
-${Var-Name:+Var-Value} - if Var-Name is set then Var-Value will because the result, otherwise it will be an empty string
+${Var-Name:+Var-Value}: if Var-Name is set then Var-Value will because the result, otherwise it will be an empty string
 ```

 ```
 FROM busybox
 ENV foo /bar
 WORKDIR ${foo}    # WORKDIR /bar
 ADD . $foo        # ADD . /bar
 COPY \$foo /quux  # COPY $foo /quux
 ```

 ### .dockerignore file

 ```
-.dockerignore - exclude files from build context
+.dockerignore: exclude files from build context
 ```

 ### FROM

 ```
-FROM Image-Name[:Image-Tag] [AS Substitute-Name] - set base image
+FROM Image-Name[:Image-Tag] [AS Substitute-Name]  # set base image
 ```

 ### RUN

 ```
-RUN ["_executable", "_param1", "_param2"] - create a new layer and execute the command
+RUN ["_executable", "_param1", "_param2"]  # create a new layer and execute the command
 ```
 Like CMD and ENTRYPOINT.

 ### CMD

 ```
-CMD ["_executable","_param1","_param2"] - set default executable command
+CMD ["_executable","_param1","_param2"]  # set default executable command
 ```
 Like RUN and ENTRYPOINT.

 ### LABEL

 ```
-LABEL _key1=_value1 _key2=_value2 - add image metadata
+LABEL _key1=_value1 _key2=_value2  # add image metadata

-$: docker inspect Image-Name - list labels
+$: docker inspect Image-Name  # list labels
 ```

 ### EXPOSE

 ```
-EXPOSE _port [_port/_protocol] - documents that a port should be published; DOES NOT PUBLISH A PORT
+EXPOSE _port [_port/_protocol]  # documents that a port should be published; DOES NOT PUBLISH A PORT

-$: docker run -P Docker-Id/_repository - publish all ports and run the container
+$: docker run -P Docker-Id/_repository  # publish all ports and run the container
 ```

 ### ENV

 ```
-ENV _key1=_value1 _key2=_value2 - set key to value for all following build stage instructions and all resulting containers
+ENV _key1=_value1 _key2=_value2  # set key to value for all following build stage instructions and all resulting containers
 ```
 Like ARG, but for run-time.